wsmoak/rails-otel-demo/README.md

 `$ OTEL_LOGS_EXPORTER=otlp OTEL_METRICS_EXPORTER=otlp OTEL_METRIC_EXPORT_INTERVAL=20000 OTEL_EXPORTER_OTLP_METRICS_TEMPORALITY_PREFERENCE=cumulative PORT=3001 bundle exec rails server`

 (Or use the dotenv-rails gem and set these in the .env.development file.)

+## Logger Bridge

+This application implements a bridge between Ruby's Logger and OpenTelemetry logs, allowing standard Rails logging calls to automatically send log data to OpenTelemetry.

+### Implementation

+The logger bridge patches three classes in `config/initializers/open_telemetry.rb`:

+1. **Logger** - Intercepts `format_message` to emit logs to OpenTelemetry's logger provider with proper severity mapping
+2. **ActiveSupport::Logger** - Prevents duplicate logs when using the `broadcast` method
+3. **ActiveSupport::BroadcastLogger** - Ensures only one logger emits to OpenTelemetry when Rails broadcasts logs to multiple destinations

+### How It Works

+When you call `Rails.logger.info "message"`, the patched Logger:
+1. Formats the message normally
+2. Maps the severity level (debug/info/warn/error/fatal) to OpenTelemetry's SeverityNumber
+3. Emits the log to OpenTelemetry with the current context
+4. Returns the formatted message

+The `ActiveSupport::BroadcastLogger` patch is critical for Rails applications, as Rails uses broadcast logging to send logs to multiple destinations (console, files, etc.).
+Without this patch, each broadcasted logger would emit to OpenTelemetry, creating duplicate log entries.
+The patch temporarily sets `@skip_otel_emit = true` on all broadcast destinations except the first, ensuring only one emission per log statement.

+### Credits

+This implementation is based on the OpenTelemetry Ruby Logger instrumentation from:
+- [opentelemetry-ruby-contrib PR #983](https://github.com/open-telemetry/opentelemetry-ruby-contrib/pull/983) by the OpenTelemetry community
+- Similar approach used in [newrelic-ruby-agent PR #1019](https://github.com/newrelic/newrelic-ruby-agent/pull/1019)